-We might be into a new year, with the ‘naughty food’ season behind us, but healthier food doesn’t need to mean boring.
-This broccoli, apple and bacon salad is delicious, with a perfect balance of flavors!
+Healthier food doesn’t need to mean boring.
+This healthy broccoli salad with bacon and apple is delicious, with a perfect balance of flavors!

 And it’s all bound together mostly with yogurt, not mayo! (insert halo emoji here)

-If you’re the kind of person who likes an explosion of different flavours and textures in your mouth all at one time, then this salad is definitely for you.
-There’s:
+There are many different ways to make a broccoli salad, but if you’re the kind of person who likes an explosion of different flavours and textures in your mouth all at one time, then this broccoli salad with bacon and apple is the broccoli salad for you.

 - … crunchy little raw florets of broccoli